cyshen11/cyshen11.github.io/_projects/kafka-chess-app.md

 // Chessboard Configuration
 const boardConfig = {
   draggable: true, // Allow piece dragging onDragStart, // Function called when drag starts onDrop, // Function called when piece is dropped
   // ... other callbacks
-}
+};

-// Initialize the visual chessboard const board = Chessboard2('myBoard', boardConfig) // This is our Interactive Chessboard!
+// Initialize the visual chessboard const board = Chessboard2("myBoard", boardConfig); // This is our Interactive Chessboard!
 ```

 Here:

-*   `const game = new Chess();` creates an object that understands all the rules of chess.
+- `const game = new Chess();` creates an object that understands all the rules of chess.
 This is our direct link to the [Chess Game Engine](05_chess_game_engine_.md).
-*   `const board = Chessboard2('myBoard', boardConfig)` creates the visual board.
+- `const board = Chessboard2('myBoard', boardConfig)` creates the visual board.
 Notice `onDragStart` and `onDrop` are listed in `boardConfig`.
-These tell `chessboard2.js` *which functions to call* in `chess_actions.js` when the user drags or drops a piece.
+These tell `chessboard2.js` _which functions to call_ in `chess_actions.js` when the user drags or drops a piece.
 The `board` object also has functions like `board.position()` that the GIC will use to update the visual board.

 <br>